There are more than 40 species of these familiar beetles in Britain. Many are predatory on aphids and other insects, a few eat fungi or plants.

 Fourteen spot ladybird, Propylea 14-punctata.
 A 3-5mm yellow ladybird with a pattern of 4 to 14 black markings.
 The larvae are grey with white markings.
 Feeds primarily on aphids but will also eat other insects such as scales.

 Several other species of ladybird may be fund in gardens, descriptions of all UK species can be found at the UK ladybird survey.

 Most ladybird adults overwinter in sheltered places often in large groups.
 These overwintering sites can include inside buildings and the harlequin ladybird can be present in very large numbers.

 In spring the adults emerge and disperse, mate and lay eggs.
-Predatory species lay eggs on plants infested with aphids or other insects, those that feed on fungi on mildew infested plants.
+Predatory species lay eggs on plants with colonies of aphids or other insects, those that feed on fungi on mildew affected plants.
 Many species can have several generations during the summer.

 The Royal Horticultural Society is the UK’s leading gardening charity.
 We aim to enrich everyone’s life through plants, and make the UK a greener and more beautiful place.